European shares dip as doubts grow about U.S.-China trade truce

 “Recessionary fear is starting to raise its ugly head,” wrote Stephen Innes at broker Oanda.

-France’s JCDecaux (JCDX.PA) posted one of the worst individual falls, down about 6 percent after Exane BNP Paribas reinitiated its coverage of the stock with an “underperform” rating.
+France’s JCDecaux posted one of the worst individual falls, down about 6 percent after Exane BNP Paribas reinitiated its coverage of the stock with an “underperform” rating.
+(Julien Ponthus and Abhinav Ramnarayan,)